2024 Solar Incentives Guide for Plymouth, MI - Tax Credits & Rebates

 If I already have solar panels, can I still claim incentives?

-If your solar panels were installed after January 1, 2022, you may qualify for the newly increased 30% tax credit under the Inflation Reduction Act.
-If your system was installed between 2006 and 2021, you may qualify for a tax credit between 26% and 30%, depending on the date of installation.
-Talking to the company that installed your system, or any local Plymouth solar installer, can help you understand what incentives you might want to apply for.
+If your solar panels were installed after January 1, 2022, you may qualify for the recently increased 30% tax credit under the Inflation Reduction Act.
+If you installed your system between 2006 and 2021, you might qualify for a tax credit between 26% and 30%, depending on the year it was installed.
+Reaching out to the company that installed your solar system, or any local Plymouth solar installer, can help you learn more about what incentives you can apply for.

-Yes, you can claim both rebates and tax credits towards the cost of solar panels.
-Depending on precisely which incentives you are applying for, they may apply in a different order.
-Make sure that you talk to your solar installer or a local tax professional to confirm that you are claiming incentives correctly and getting the most money possible.
+Yes, you can receive both tax credits and rebates towards the cost of solar panels.
+Depending on precisely which incentives you are receiving, they may apply in a different order.
+Make sure that you talk to your solar installer or a local tax professional to ensure that you are claiming incentives correctly and getting the most money you can.

 Our goal is to reach as many people as we can with sensible solutions like solar energy.
 Our team of full-time local researchers collects solar price and installation data for every city in America then compiles it to create these digestible city guides.
 If you want to read our solar expert's opinion on the top solar companies featured here, follow this link.